 Board of Directors

-ARLENE LEWIS BASCOM is the Chief Financial Officer for Green-Wood, a national historic landmark which includes The Green-Wood Cemetery and The Green-Wood Historic Fund.
+ARLENE LEWIS BASCOM is the President of the Board of Directors.
+She is the Chief Financial Officer for Green-Wood, a national historic landmark which includes The Green-Wood Cemetery and The Green-Wood Historic Fund.
 Ms. Lewis Bascom's family emigrated from the island of Jamaica and settled in the Bronx in the mid-1970s.
 They resided in the northeast section of the borough.
+Ms. Lewis Bascom recently moved back to the Bronx.
 She is a graduate of SUNY-Fashion Institute of Technology with a concentration in Buying and Merchandising.
 She also earned a Bachelor of Business Administration with a concentration in accounting from Pace University and is a Certified Public Accountant.
-Ms. Lewis Bascom currently resides in Harlem just a few ‘stops’ away from the designated new home of Bronx Children’s Museum.
 Her passion for enriching and empowering the lives of children through learning outside of the traditional environment propelled her to join BxCM's Board.

 KATE GREEN has taught art and crafting workshops at Ethical Culture Fieldston School, Riverdale Country School and privately for many years.
 Since 2009 she has designed, created and sold jewelry in her shop on the website Etsy.
 Other passions include singing and tennis.
 Ms. Green graduated from New York University’s Gallatin School with a BA in Theater Design after studying for several years in the Lee Strasberg Acting Program at Tisch School of the Arts, NYU.
 She has appeared in hundreds of television commercials, industrials and print advertisements.
 Ms. Green was on the board of the Church Street Music and Art School in Tribeca, where she assisted in finding and developing new space for their successful and expanding program, as well as occasionally substitute teaching there.
 She and her husband have lived in the Bronx for more than 14 years, and raised three sons there.